UoB-COMSM0166/2025-group-19/README.md

 ---
 # Implementation
+Before starting development, we first had to learn how to use the p5.js programming language and get comfortable with object-oriented programming (OOP) to structure our game effectively.
+As we do the design and planned the implementation, we anticipated several challenges that we thought would be major obstacles.
+However, once we started coding, these concerns turned out to be more manageable than expected.
+Instead, we encountered unexpected challenges in other areas.
+The following sections outline both the anticipated and unforeseen challenges we faced during development and how we addressed them.

 ## Anticipated Challenges
 Before the development stage, we anticipated several challenges:
 * **Ball Physics**: We were uncertain whether implementing realistic ball behaviour upon collision, including angle and speed adjustments, would be difficult and require advanced physics knowledge.
 * **Difficulty Balancing**: Various factors could influence the game's difficulty, such as ball speed, block patterns, black hole positioning, and the drop rate of power-ups.
 Managing these to create a balanced experience seemed challenging.
 However, as we progressed, these concerns proved manageable.
 Since the ball moves without gravity, its position could be updated simply by adding or deducting to its x and y values.
 For difficulty balancing, we refined the parameters through iterative testing between our group members, and got positive feedback from the user evaluations.

 ## Unexpected Challenges